Sj-001/InkFinance/doc/contracts/interfaces/IDAO.md

 ### getDAOCommittees
-return all commitees and user's duty
+return all commitees and it's dutyIDs